Attention!

 The Entry to School Program has two components:

-- The first six months: focuses on building your child’s school readiness skills (“Getting Ready for School”).
-This component will begin in late February 2023.
+- The first six months(Phase 1) will focus on building your child’s school readiness skills (“Getting Ready for School”).

-- The next six months: focuses on supporting your child’s transition to school.
-This component will begin in September 2024.
+- The next six months (Phase 2) will focus on supporting your child’s transition to school.

 School Readiness